sathvikreddy853/InfiniteArithmetic/README.md

 This library is made to accomodate numbers of infinite length.

-It can do all of the regular operations like add, subtract, multiply, divide and mod.
+It can perform all of the regular operations like add, subtract, multiply, divide and mod.

 #### Using The Library